 OASIS - MQ Telemetry Transport (MQTT)

 The MQTT implementation adopted in applications where lightweight messaging is required.
 The payload of a message is a variable length byte stream.
 MQTT does not provide a validation capability in its specification.
-A validation techniques specified for other physical model validation is used in conjunction with the MQTT as a transport.
+A validation techniques specified for other implementation model validation is used in conjunction with the MQTT as a transport.

 World Wide Web Consortium (W3C) Resource Description Framework (RDF) schema

 RDF implementation is adopted for a number or formats that can be used to represent RDF triples.
-The ISA-95 physical model in this environment defines the format of the RDF Descriptions to be used.
+The ISA-95 implementation model in this environment defines the format of the RDF Descriptions to be used.

 The following uses standard turtle syntax.